 So You’re A Fanboy.
 Now What?

 If you’re huddled in the corner right now in tears, don’t be ashamed.
 I was there, too.
 Now that we have discovered you have a problem, we need to decide what we’re going to do to fix it.
 I suppose to start, you should be more tolerant of those around you that use inferior hardware or software.
 There’s no need to get physical.
 Close your eyes and count to ten, and then repeat: “It’s not their fault.
 They’re blind or just retarded.
 God will punish them.
 It’s not my place.”

 Try it, you’ll feel better.

 So if you’re a confessed fanboy, let us know.
-Or if you have other fanboy symptoms I’ve overlooked, leave a comment.
+Or if you have other fanboy symptoms I’ve overlooked, leave a comment on our forums.